-5.3 The Different TYPES OF FLOW in the IntServ Model

-5.3.1 Guaranteed Flow Service
+- 5.3 The Different TYPES OF FLOW in the IntServ Model - 5.3.1 Guaranteed Flow Service

 This service is meant for RTI (Real Time Intolerant) or hard Real Time applications, which demand minimal latency and jitter.
-For example, consider a two-person videoconference.
+For example, consider a multicast real time application (video conferencing).
 Delay is unacceptable and ends should be brought as close as possible.
-[Paul et al] The whole application should simulate two persons talking face to face.
-For this videoconference case, the required resource reservations are

-- a.
-Constant bandwidth for the application traffic - b.
+[Paul et al] The whole application should simulate each person talking face to face.
+For this case, the required resource reservations are a.
+Constant bandwidth for the application traffic b.
 Deterministic Minimum delay that can be tolerated.
 These types of applications can decrease delay by increasing demands for bandwidth.